rohannair11/rohannair11/README.md

-An undergrad Comp Sci student from India.
+an undergrad Comp Sci student from India.

-Learning and exploring various tech domains.
+learning and exploring various tech domains. currently diving deep into backend engineering and DevOps.
-Currently learning -> Full Stack Engineering and DevOps.

 <!---
 rohannair11/rohannair11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.